What do these lumber fractions mean? 4/4, 5/4, 6/4, 8/4, 10/4, 12/4

 Why those funny fractions?
 I’m used to standard sizes like 1×6, 1×12, 2×8 etc.

-That’s because the primary users of hardwoods (such as red oak and cherry, for example) build custom or made-to-fit products – like furniture and cabinetry – where uniform sizes in the raw material is unnecessary.
+That’s because the primary users of hardwoods (red oak, cherry, maple, etc.) build custom or made-to-fit products – like furniture and cabinetry – where uniform sizes in the raw material is unnecessary and more troublesome.
 For example, there’s no standard size for kitchen tables, you can make one any size you want.
 So sawmills cut hardwood logs to get the best yield from a log, which means all boards will be various in width rather than the same width.
-If they were cut for specific sizes or uniform widths, there would be more waste, more time, and therefore the resulting boards would cost you more money.
+If sawmills were to cut logs to specific sizes or uniform widths, that process would incur more waste and require more labor.
+Therefore the resulting boards would cost you more money.
 Who wants that?